If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 - Select the columns that you want to group.
 Make sure you select the entire row by selecting the column alphabet at the top-most of the document (and not the cells in the worksheet).

-- Hover the cursor over the selected columns and right-click
+- Hover the cursor over the selected columns and right-click.

-The above steps would instantly group these two columns and show a minus icon at the top of the rows.
-When you click on this minus icon, it will hide the columns and change into a plus icon.
-When you want to see these columns, you can click on the plus icon and these columns would become visible.
-Now you know how to collapse columns in Google Sheets.
+The above steps will instantly group these two columns and show a minus icon at the top of the rows.
+When you click on this minus icon, it will hide the columns and change it into a plus icon (+).
+When you want to see these columns, you can click on the plus icon (+) and these columns will become visible.

 Creating Multiple Layers of Grouping

-So when you hide all the grouped rows, you will see the dataset as shown below (which shows only the quarters and the year values).
+In the above examples, we have only grouped rows based on one layer.
+For example, when we grouped the rows, we did it for all the quarters.
+So when you hide all the grouped rows, you will see the dataset as shown below, (which shows only the quarters and the year values).

-But what if now you want to add another layer of grouping where even the quarters are grouped and hidden and only the year value is visible.
+But what if now you want to add another layer of grouping, where even the quarters are grouped and hidden and only the year value is visible?
+You can do that by adding another layer of grouping over the existing one, saving space, especially if you have enlarged rows or columns.

 Below are the steps to do this: